 - No appraisal required

-- Move from an ARM to a fixed-rate mortgage
+- Switch from an adjustable-rate mortgage (ARM) to a fixed-rate loan

 - Make home improvements